-Giant Wooden Yard Dice allow you to play your favorite family-friendly dice games in your backyard in a funny, novel way.
+Giant Wooden Yard Dice allow you to play your favorite dice games in your backyard in a funny, novel way.
 It’s one of the excellent outdoor games for families.

-You played kickball in elementary school as a kid.
+You probably played kickball in elementary school as a kid.
 If you have a backyard big (and flat) enough or are at a stretch of beach with few other people, you may enjoy playing kickball again with your whole family.
 Its a ball game similar to baseball and the bases are included with the set.